cs1302uga/cs1302-str-list/README.md

    - [ ] For each method in the interface, make sure you understand how to call each method and what a user expects to happen when calling that method on an object of an implementing class.
-For example, what would occur if the driver program (ListTester) executed the line `sl.contains(1, "end")` on a preexisting object of a class that implements `StringList`?
+For example, what would occur if the driver program executed the line `sl.contains(1, "end")` on a preexisting object of a class that implements `StringList`?
 Use the code examples in the documentation to get you started.
    - [ ] For each method in the interface, try to write down what you think the basic steps need to be in order to produce the desired outcome.